jadnohra/TheNotes/docs/short-notes/2022-11-21-change-of-bayesis.md

 $$ A[B] .
 B[C] = (A .
 B)[C] \quad \text{(Change of Bayesis)}$$

-It is possible to create an interesting notation based on Bayes rule that helps with simple derivations, such as [Chapter-1](https://colab.research.google.com/github/AllenDowney/ThinkBayes2/blob/master/notebooks/chap01.ipynb) and [Chapter-2](https://colab.research.google.com/github/AllenDowney/ThinkBayes2/blob/master/notebooks/chap02.ipynb) exercise in the free book ['Think Bayes 2'](https://allendowney.github.io/ThinkBayes2/).
+It is possible to create an interesting notation based on Bayes rule that helps with simple derivations, such as the [Chapter-1](https://colab.research.google.com/github/AllenDowney/ThinkBayes2/blob/master/notebooks/chap01.ipynb) and [Chapter-2](https://colab.research.google.com/github/AllenDowney/ThinkBayes2/blob/master/notebooks/chap02.ipynb) exercises of the book ['Think Bayes 2'](https://allendowney.github.io/ThinkBayes2/).

 # Notation
   - Probabilistic terms always use an outer parentheses expression followed by a square bracket expression, like so: $$(A + B)[C]$$